Differential calculus on Hopf--Galois extension via the Durdevi\'c braiding: Introduction

 Our approach differs from the complete calculus framework in that we work exclusively at the level of first--order forms and formulate all conditions in terms of the universal calculus, strong connections, and the induced braiding.
 This allows us to treat arbitrary principal comodule algebras and to describe explicitly the defining relations of the resulting calculi.
 From this perspective, $\sigma$--generated calculi may be viewed as first--order approximations of the complete calculus formalism, retaining its essential braided and descent properties while remaining applicable in greater generality.

-The paper is organized as follows.
-In Section~2, we recall basic notions concerning differential calculi, Hopf--Galois extensions, principal comodule algebras, and the Đurđević braiding.
-In Section~3, we introduce $\sigma$--generated differential calculi and establish their basic properties.
-We compare our framework with the theory of complete differential calculi.
-Section~4 is devoted to necessary conditions and obstructions to $\sigma$--generation.
-Finally in Section~5, we present an example of quantum Hopf fibration over standard Podleś sphere and an associated $\sigma$-generated differential calculus.
+\textbf{The paper is organized as follows.} In Section~2, we recall basic notions concerning differential calculi, Hopf--Galois extensions, principal comodule algebras, strong connections, and the Durdević braiding.
+In Section~3, we introduce $\sigma$--generated differential calculi and establish their structural, descent, and functorial properties, including the universal factorization property of the associated quotient calculi.
+Finally, in Section~4, we present explicit examples arising from quantum projective spaces and quantum lens spaces.